The cyber gulag: How Russia tracks, censors and controls its citizens

 ‘TOTAL DIGITAL SURVEILLANCE’

+Russia’s efforts often draw comparisons with China, where authorities use digital surveillance on a vast scale.
+Chinese cities are blanketed by millions of cameras that recognize faces, body shapes and how people walk to identify them.
+Sensitive individuals are routinely tracked, either by cameras or via their cellphones, email and social media accounts to stifle any dissent.

+The Kremlin seems to want to pursue a similar path.
 In November, Putin ordered the government to create an online register of those eligible for military service after efforts to mobilize 300,000 men to fight in Ukraine revealed that enlistment records were in serious disarray.

-The register, promised to be ready by fall, will collect all kinds of data, “from outpatient clinics to courts to tax offices and election commissions,” political analyst Tatyana Stanovaya said in a recent commentary for the Carnegie Endowment for International Peace.
+The register, promised to be ready by fall, will collect all kinds of data, “from outpatient clinics to courts to tax offices and election commissions,” political analyst Tatyana Stanovaya said in a commentary for the Carnegie Endowment for International Peace.

 That will let authorities serve draft summonses electronically via a government website used to apply for official documents, like passports or deeds.
 Once a summons appears online, recipients cannot leave Russia.
 Other restrictions -– like suspension of a driver’s license or a ban on buying and selling property -– are imposed if they don’t comply with the summons within 20 days, whether they saw it or not.

 Stanovaya believes these restrictions could spread to other aspects of Russian life, with the government “building a state system of total digital surveillance, coercion and punishment.”
-For instance, a December law mandates that taxi companies share their databases with the successor agency of the Soviet KGB, giving it access to travelers’ dates, routes of trips and payment.
+A December law mandates that taxi companies share their databases with the successor agency of the Soviet KGB, giving it access to travelers’ dates, destinations and payment.

 “The cyber gulag, which was actively talked about during the pandemic, is now taking its real shape,” Stanovaya wrote.

-Associated Press writer Yuras Karmanau in Tallinn, Estonia, contributed.
+Associated Press writers Yuras Karmanau in Tallinn, Estonia, and Joe McDonald and Beijing contributed.